 Assigning a new material should bring up your Attribute Editor with information about the shader.
 If you have already applied the shader, you can get to this window by selecting the object and then selecting the "blinn1" tab in the Attribute Editor or by selecting Material Attributes... from the Right click menu for an object.

 The Attribute Editor allows you to tweak the various properties of the material.
 The most important of these are located under Common Material Attributes and Specular Shading.
 Most common shaders will have these two, with the exception of Lambert, which has no specular (The bright highlights you see on objects).

 To adjust the material's attributes, you can drag the bars or type in an exact value.
 Notice that the shading of the object changes in the preview thumbnail at the top as well as in the camera view.
 To set a color to something besides a gray value, click the color box.
 This will bring up a color picker that will allow you to choose any color you wish.
 Try playing around with the various material attributes now.
-You may want to use Renderer → High Quality Rendering or click the icon in the viewport.
+Here we've changed the material's color to red.

 If you could only adjust the attributes of shaders, then Maya's shading system would be fairly weak.
 Maya gains its power through the ability to compose different render nodes into complex networks.
 You may have noticed the checkered box () to the right of all of the material attributes.
 Clicking this button will allow you to "map" in the values from a render node.
 Click the checkered box for "Color" in the material you created.

 This will bring up the Create Render Node window with a variety of options.
 The 2D Textures will map a value based on the object's UVs and the 3D texture will map a value based on the surface's point in space.
 We will discuss UVs further in UV Editing.
 The most important render node is File, which will allow you to use textures you created in Photoshop and the like.
 Try mapping various render nodes into Color to see how the color is affected.
 The sphere below was created by mapping a Ramp into the Color.